SESARLab/mfh-dl-performace-testing/thesis.md

 ### 3.4 Queries

-The benchmark developed to test Apache Hive comprises six SQL queries chosen from the ones executed by MIND Foods Hub's front-end.
+The benchmark developed to test Apache Hive and Apache Druid comprises six SQL queries chosen from the ones executed by MIND Foods Hub's front-end.
 These queries are the most representative of the analysis processes of MIND Foods HUB and make the performance testing similar to an actual production workload.
  In addition,  the queries are, where feasible, slightly optimized for each platform to make use of Apache Hive table partitions and Apache Druid time segments.

 #### Query 1